fetchai/agents-aea/docs/por.md

 The proof of representation feature is used in the context of the `fetchai/p2p_libp2p` and `fetchai/p2p_libp2p_client` connection.

-In the former connection, the config yaml specifies a `cert_requests` field:
+In the former connection, the configuration YAML specifies a `cert_requests` field:

 ``` yaml
 cert_requests: